-Those who are immunosuppressed have a weaker immune system to fight infections naturally, are more likely to have poorer outcomes following COVID-19 infection and may have an insufficient response to the Covid-19 vaccines.
+Those who are immunosuppressed have a weaker immune system to fight infections naturally.
+They are more likely to have poorer outcomes following COVID-19 infection.
+They also may have an insufficient response to the COVID-19 vaccines.

 How do I get my booster vaccine?

-You will be contacted automatically by your health board 6 months after your second dose if:
+You will be contacted automatically by your health board when it is your turn if: